Covid-19 occupational health and safety measures

 3. Minimising contact and mixing- Social distancing

-One of the protective measures we can have taken to reduce transmission is to keep the children in groups that do not mix with other groups.
+One of the protective measures we have taken to reduce transmission is to keep the children in groups that do not mix with other groups.
 We know that, unlike older children and adults, early years children cannot be expected to remain 2 metres apart from each other and staff.
 In deciding to allow all children back to our nurseries, we took this into account.